The GRAMA Project – Enabling and Empowering Farmers through AI and Game Theory

 A wide range of issues in the digital agriculture space have been addressed using AIML techniques.
 Prominent problems in this space include crop price prediction, crop yield prediction, and crop recommendation.
 Keeping these problems in mind, we have built a platform, AGRI-VAAHAN which is an extensible AI-ML pipeline to seamlessly integrate the end-to-end activities in agriculture data analysis.
 Agri-Vaahan is a publicly-accessible web application.
 It offers a wide variety of data imputation, data cleaning, and data analysis techniques which are especially useful in the context of agriculture data.

-GRAMA Research Publications
+GRAMA Research Publications and Reports

 • Mayank Ratan Bhardwaj, Azal Fatima, Inavamsi Enaganti, and Y. Narahari.
 Incentive Compatible Mechanisms for Efficient Procurement of Agricultural Inputs for Farmers through Farmer Collectives.
 In ACM SIGCAS/SIGCHI Conference on Computing and Sustainable Societies (ACM COMPASS) 2022, pp. 696-700.